abbeyanke/se_sv_dvorak/README.md

 This has only been tested with an apple bluetooth keyboard for my xperia z ultra.
 Please report any successes or errors to me.

-After installing the package, connect your keyboard and go to settings > language & input > you keyboard: choose tlundqvist Dvorak (SE)
+After installing the package, connect your keyboard and go to settings > language & input > your keyboard: choose tlundqvist Dvorak (SE)